-We see the rocks that emerge in the sand when the water is removed, the wild foam of this part of the Bay of Biscay, the rare minerals that are found in this area full of mining tradition.
-The spatofluor nearby is unique in Europe in composition and shades.
-There are also the unusual and opposite currents of the particular sea of Vega, which many days make bathing dangerous and at other times allow it to enjoy twice as much.
+Vega beach is one of the longest in Asturias and one of the few in the north that conserves an important dune system.
+Very close to it we will discover Jurassic remains.
+We see the rocks that emerge from the sand when the water recedes, the wild foam of this part of the Cantabrian Sea, the rare minerals that are found in this area full of mining tradition.
+As fluorspar or fluorite.
+Vega's is unique in Europe in composition and tonalities.
+There is also the particular waves of Vega, which many days make swimming dangerous and other times allow it to be enjoyed twice as much.
+A beach very open to the sea that delights surfers.
+Also from naturist collective, which has frequented the westernmost end of the sandy area for decades.

 How long is Playa de Vega?